joBr99/nspanel-lovelace-ui/README.md

 #### With HACS (recommended)

-To install Qolsys Gateway with HACS, you will need to make sure that you enabled AppDaemon automations in HACS, as these are not enabled by default:
+To install Lovelace UI Backend App with HACS, you will need to make sure that you enabled AppDaemon automations in HACS, as these are not enabled by default:

 1. Click on `Configuration` on the left menu bar in Home Assistant Web UI